 We ask in our registration process for any accommodation requests.
 Below, we have copied our practice for our members to copy if they wish.

-1. With every webinar announcement, we include this statement: “LAAC recognizes that the GoToWebinar platform may not be accessible to all advocates.
+1. With every webinar announcement, we include this statement: “LAAC recognizes that Zoom may not be accessible to all advocates.
 We are happy to accommodate any of your accessibility needs.
 Please let us know in the registration process if you have a request.

-2. In the registration process, where the person registering would enter his/her name, organization, etc., we ask this: “Do you require an accommodation to fully participate?
-LAAC staff needs at least two business days to address most requests.”
+2. In the registration process, where the person registering would enter their name, organization, etc., we ask this: “Do you require an accommodation to fully participate?
+LAAC staff needs at least three business days to address most requests.”